anzhelikasuchkova/Movie-Recommendation-Project/README.md

 # Recommendation for future analysis:

-- TMDB Website prevides us with an API that can be used to source more recent movies.
+- **[TMDB Website](https://www.themoviedb.org/)** provides us with an API that can be used to source more recent movies.
 In the future we hope to implement the API instead of the current CSV file that the recommendation system is always up to date.

 # Anything the team would have done differently: